hurad/hurad/README.md

 Please feel free to contribute to the Hurad with new issues, requests, unit tests and code fixes or new features.
 If you want to contribute some code, create a feature branch from develop, and send us your pull request.
 Unit tests for new features and issues detected are mandatory to keep quality high.

+## Versioning ##

+For transparency into our release cycle and in striving to maintain backward compatibility, Hurad is maintained under the Semantic Versioning guidelines.
+Sometimes we screw up, but we'll adhere to these rules whenever possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+- Breaking backward compatibility **bumps the major** while resetting minor and patch
+- New additions without breaking backward compatibility **bumps the minor** while resetting the patch
+- Bug fixes and misc changes **bumps only the patch**

+For more information on SemVer, please visit <http://semver.org/>.

 ## Links ##

   * **Official website**: [http://hurad.org](http://hurad.org)